Matroids, Feynman categories, and Koszul duality: The Feynman category

 Assume now that we have two sequences of morphisms in $\LBScat$

-such that every morphism in $\phi$ or $\psi$ is either a generator of the form $\Id \otimes ... \otimes \Id \otimes \{G\} \otimes \Id \otimes ... \otimes \Id$ or an isomorphism, and $(\L, \G)$ is some irreducible built lattice.
-We want to prove that if the composition of the morphisms of $\varphi$ is equal to the composition of the morphisms of $\psi$ then there is a chain of equivalences of the form \eqref{eqrelchain}, \eqref{eqrelanti} or \eqref{eqreliso} (possibly tensored and composed with other common morphisms) between $\varphi$ and $\psi$. \\
+such that every morphism in $\phi$ or $\psi$ is either a generator of the form $\Id \otimes \cdots \otimes \Id \otimes [G] \otimes \Id \otimes \cdots \otimes \Id$ or an isomorphism, and $(\L, \G)$ is some irreducible built lattice.
+We want to prove that if the composition of the morphisms of $\varphi$ is equal to the composition of the morphisms of $\psi$ then there is a chain of equivalences of the form \eqref{eqrelchain}, \eqref{eqrelanti} or \eqref{eqreliso} (possibly tensored and composed with other morphisms) between $\varphi$ and $\psi$. \\

-First, by iteration of relation \eqref{eqreliso} one can assume that the only morphisms in $\varphi$ and $\psi$ which are not isomorphisms are the first morphisms of $\varphi$ and $\psi$ respectively.
-By Lemma \ref{lemmadecmor} we can assume that those two isomorphisms are only permutations of summands and that the nested obtained by composition of the other morphisms of $\varphi$ is the same as the one obtained by composition of the other morphisms of $\psi$.
-We will denote this nested set by $\S$.
+By iterated use of relation \eqref{eqreliso} we can assume that the only morphisms of $\varphi$ and $\psi$ which are isomorphisms are at the beginning of $\varphi$ and $\psi$ respectively.
+Then, by Lemma \ref{lemmadecmor} we can assume that both $\varphi$ and $\psi$ only contain generators which are not isomorphisms.
+Let us denote by $\S$ the nested set obtained by composing the generators of $\varphi$, or equivalently $\psi$.
 We also denote by $\S_i$ (resp. $\S'_i$) the nested set obtained by composing the last $i$ morphisms of $\varphi$ (resp. $\psi$).
 By construction of the composition of nested sets (see Section \ref{secFeycons}) we have

 and